 My circumstances have been somewhat unique as for more than 20 years I’ve lived elsewhere from where I grew up.
 In a sense I consider myself lucky this self feeding cycle is not too tight in my case.
 If my regular social circle included my growing up friendships I believe I would perceive, or more precisely, I would create a stronger internal pressure against change.
 Please note that I’m not saying that my old relationships do anything to create the pressure but rather I create it.

 Regret Not Starting Sooner?

-When I look deeper inside me and analyze why I wish I had done it 30 years ago I conclude that rather I wish I had a younger body with very refined feminine manners.
+When I look deeper and analyze why I wish I had done it 30 years ago I conclude that rather I wish I had a younger body with very refined feminine manners.
 In fact I am grateful of the reservoir of encounters, escapades, debasements, dramas, etc. that I now have.
 I just wish I now had a slightly different body controlled by more refined deportment.